-(1) Nothing in this Chapter shall be construed to discourage or prohibit an employer from the adoption with any contract, collective bargaining agreement, employment benefit plan or other agreement providing more generous sick time to an employee than required herein.
+(2) Nothing in this Chapter shall be construed as diminishing the obligation of an employer to comply with any contract, collective bargaining agreement, employment benefit plan or other agreement providing more generous sick time to an employee than required herein.

-(2) Nothing in this Chapter shall be construed as diminishing the obligation of an employer to comply paid sick time or use of sick time as provided under Pennsylvania law.
+(3) Nothing in this Chapter shall be construed as diminishing the rights of public employees regarding sick time or use of sick time as provided under Pennsylvania law.